Magnitude meets persistence. Homology theories for filtered simplicial sets: Limit homology

-Vietoris defined the homology of $X$ (for a compact metric space $X$) to be the inverse limit of the inverse system in the case $S=V^\simp(X)$:
+where $\Z[\cdot]$ and $U$ are defined as in \eqref{E:magn cc}.
+Here we denote by $\boldsymbol{(0,\infty)}$ the semigroup category associated to the semigroup poset $((0,\infty),\leq, +)$ given by the positive real numbers, with usual addition and order.
+Vietoris defined the homology of $X$ (for a compact metric space $X$) to be the limit

+Vietoris's motivation was to prove what is now called the ``Vietoris mapping theorem'', a result that relates the homology groups of two spaces using properties of a map between them.
+While there has been some work done on Vietoris homology (see, e.g., \cite{H95,reed}), the theory has not been as widely studied as other homology theories.
+A limit homology theory that plays a fundamental role in algebraic topology is \v{C}ech homology: given a space $X$ and a cover $\UU$ of $X$, one considers the simplicial homology $H_\star(CN(\UU))$ of the nerve of $\UU$.
+If $\VV$ is a cover of $X$ that refines $\UU$, then there is a homomorphism $H_\star(CN(\VV))\to H_\star(CN(\UU))$.
+The \v{C}ech homology of $X$ is the limit over all open covers of $X$.
+The difference between Vietoris and \v{C}ech homology is immaterial for compact metric spaces, as for such spaces the homology theories are canonically isomorphic, see \cite{lefschetz}.

-In later work, Hausmann \cite{H95} proposed a cohomological counterpart of the homology theory introduced by Vietoris, by considering the direct limit of the direct system that one obtains by taking simplicial cohomology of the Vietoris--Rips simplicial sets:
+In later work, Hausmann \cite{H95} proposed a cohomological counterpart of the homology theory introduced by Vietoris, by considering the colimit of the functor that one obtains by taking simplicial cohomology of the filtered chain complex in \eqref{vr lim cc}:

-He called this cohomology theory ``metric cohomology'', and not Vietoris cohomology, because the adjective Vietoris had already been used to designate a cohomology theory which is in general not isomorphic to the cohomological counterpart of the homology theory introduced by Vietoris \cite{H95}.
+Hausmann called this cohomology theory ``metric cohomology'', and not Vietoris cohomology, because the adjective Vietoris had already been used to designate a cohomology theory which is in general not isomorphic to the cohomological counterpart of the homology theory introduced by Vietoris \cite{H95}.
 The denomination ``Vietoris--Rips'' for the complex introduced by Vietoris is also due to Hausmann, as the complex introduced by Vietoris was in the meantime known as Rips complex \cite{R02}.